Paul Robeson: 1898–1915: Childhood

 Robeson was born in Princeton, New Jersey, in 1898, to Reverend William Drew Robeson and Maria Louisa Bustill.
-His mother, Maria, was a member of the Bustills, a prominent Quaker family of mixed ancestry.
-His father, William, was of Igbo origin and was born into slavery.
+His mother was a member of the Bustills, a prominent Quaker family of mixed ancestry.
+His father was of Igbo origin and was born into slavery.
 William escaped from a plantation in his teens and eventually became the minister of Princeton's Witherspoon Street Presbyterian Church in 1881.
 Robeson had three brothers: William Drew Jr. (born 1881), Reeve (born c.
 1887), and Ben (born c.
 1893); and one sister, Marian (born c.
 1895).

 In 1900, a disagreement between William and white financial supporters of the Witherspoon church arose with apparent racial undertones, which were prevalent in Princeton.
 William, who had the support of his entirely black congregation, resigned in 1901.
 The loss of his position forced him to work menial jobs.
 Three years later, when Robeson was six, his mother, who was nearly blind, died in a house fire.
 Eventually, William became financially incapable of providing a house for himself and his children still living at home, Ben and Paul, so they moved into the attic of a store in Westfield, New Jersey.

 William found a stable parsonage at the St. Thomas A.M.E.
 Zion in 1910, where Robeson filled in for his father during sermons when he was called away.
-In 1912, Robeson began attending Somerville High School in New Jersey, where he performed in Julius Caesar and Othello, sang in the chorus, and excelled in football, basketball, baseball and track.
-His athletic dominance elicited racial taunts which he ignored.
+In 1912, Robeson began attending Somerville High School in New Jersey, where he performed in Julius Caesar and Othello, sang in the chorus, and excelled in football, basketball, baseball, and track.
+His athletic dominance elicited racial taunts, which he ignored.
 Prior to his graduation, he won a statewide academic contest for a scholarship to Rutgers and was named class valedictorian.
 He took a summer job as a waiter in Narragansett Pier, Rhode Island, where he befriended Fritz Pollard, later to be the first African-American coach in the National Football League.